alex-marumo/hyprland---Rice/README.md

 # Abysswalker

 Hyprland-based desktop configuration.
-Waybar, Rofi, and theming tuned for a minimal and clean sovereign aesthetic.
+Waybar, Rofi, and theming tuned for a minimal and clean AKIRA aesthetic.

 ## Stack
 - WM: Hyprland